Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   * Import **`useContext`** hook from React to use context in React functional component.
   * The `useContext` hook simplify the context consumer step as compare to the class component's `<context.consumer></context.consumer>`

+* Lesson 18 - Introduction to useReducer Hook
+  * `useReducer` is a hook used for state management.
+  * useReducer is related to the reducer functions.
+  * Syntax:
+    ```js
+    // React useReducer
+    useReducer(reducer, initialState);

+    // JavaScript reducer
+    reducer(currentState, action);
+    ```
+  * **useReducer is basically changing the state in React component.**
+  * It is an alternative to useState.
+  * useState is built using useReducer.
+I.e. useReducer is more primitive hook compare to useState.

 ---
 **Summary on Hooks**
 * **Summarise State-Hook:**